-Some of the most popular tourist attractions in the 1st Arrondissement include the Royal Palace, the Tuileries Gardens, the Conciergerie, the Louvre Museum, and the Seine River which of course, offers relaxing river cruises so you can easily see all these wonderful landmarks.
+Some of the most popular tourist attractions in the 1st Arrondissement include the Royal Palace, the Tuileries Gardens, the Conciergerie, the Louvre Museum, and the Seine River.

-Given this is the most central area in Paris, do expect to pay more for hotels then you would in the nearby arrondissements.
+Given this is the most central area in Paris, do expect to pay more for hotels than you would in the nearby arrondissements.
 You may find cheaper places to stay around Les Halles.

 With all the very best Paris tourist attractions within easy reach, it’s easy to see why the 1st Arrondissement is considered the best location to stay in Paris for sightseeing.

-Of course, the most famous landmark here is Notre Dame (temporarily closed), but other popular tourist attractions include Sainte Chapelle, and the Flowers Market.
-Given Cité is located on the island in the middle of the Seine, this is also the perfect place to explore life along the river.
+The most famous landmark here is Notre Dame (temporarily closed), but other popular tourist attractions include Sainte Chapelle and the Flowers Market.
+Given that Ile de la Cité is located in the middle of the Seine, this is also the perfect place to explore life along the river.

-Best Arrondissements to Stay in Paris for a Romantic Weekend
+Best Districts to Stay in Paris for a Romantic Weekend

-Below we’ve provided our recommendations for the areas of Paris which are perfect for a romantic weekend away.
+Below we’ve provided our recommendations for the best districts to stay in Paris, which are perfect for a romantic weekend away.

 Perhaps the most well-known attraction in Montmartre is the Sacré Coeur, which sits high on top of a steep hill.
-Climb the stairs or take the funicular to the church for romantic views across Paris where you can even see the Eiffel Tower in the far distance.
-Also, be sure to see the nearby wall Je t’aime with “I Love You” written in various languages.
+Climb the stairs to the church for romantic views across Paris, where you can even see the Eiffel Tower in the far distance.
+Also, be sure to see the nearby Wall Je T’aime with ‘I Love You’ written in various languages.

 For couples looking for the best district in Paris to stay for a romantic weekend in Paris, Montmartre is a great choice!